Military deception: French and Indian War

-During the French and Indian War, British commander James Wolfe attempted throughout the summer of 1759 to force French commander Louis-Joseph de Montcalm to come out of his well-defended position in Quebec City.
+During the Seven Years' War in North America (known in the United States as the French and Indian War), British commander James Wolfe attempted throughout the summer of 1759 to force French commander Louis-Joseph de Montcalm to come out of his well-defended position in Quebec City.
 When artillery fire that destroyed most of the city did not produce the desired effect, Wolfe employed a deception strategy called "uproar east, attack west" Wolfe ordered Admiral Charles Saunders to move the British fleet on the Saint Lawrence River to a position opposite one of Montcalm's main camps east of Quebec City.
 This demonstration gave the appearance of preparations for an upcoming attack.
 Montcalm was deceived, and moved troops to guard against a British assault from that location.

 Wolfe's soldiers at Quebec City capitalized on the favorable balance of forces created by the deception.
 First, they opened a road from the riverbank to the city heights.
 Next, they deployed into battle formation on a farmer's field near the city walls.
 Caught by surprise, Montcalm knew he would not be able to withstand a siege and had no choice but to fight.
-On 13 September 1759's Battle of the Plains of Abraham, the French were decisively beaten.
+On 13 September 1759, the French were decisively beaten in the Battle of the Plains of Abraham.
 The loss of Quebec led to defeat in the war and France was forced to cede Canada to the British.

 American Revolution

 Siege of Boston

-As head of the Continental Army, George Washington successfully used deception to equalize the odds in the fight against the larger, better-equipped, and better-trained British army and its mercenary allies.During the Siege of Boston from April 1775 to March 1776, the newly organized Continental Army suffered from numerous equipment and supply shortages.
+As head of the Continental Army, George Washington used deception in an effort to equalize the odds in the fight against the larger, better-equipped, and better-trained British army and its Hessian auxiliaries.
+During the siege of Boston from April 1775 to March 1776, the newly organized Continental Army suffered from numerous equipment and supply shortages.
 Among the most critical was a lack of gunpowder, which was so acute that in a battle, Washington's troops would be able to fire no more than nine bullets per man.
-To conceal the lack of gunpowder from the British, Washington's quartermaster soldiers filled gunpowder casks with sand and shipped them from Providence, Rhode Island to the Continental Army's depots.
-The deception fooled British spies, and British commanders decided not to risk an attack during the siege.
+To conceal their lack of gunpowder from the British, Washington's quartermaster soldiers filled gunpowder casks with sand and shipped them from Providence, Rhode Island to the Continental Army's depots.
+The deception convinced British commanders not to launch sorties during the siege.